phase2/grunt-drupal-tasks/docs/10_BUILD.md

 }
 ```

-**drush.cmd**: The path to the Drush executable that should be used for all
+**drush.path**: The path to the Drush executable that should be used for all
 Drush operations.
 If none is specified, the Drush executable found in the
 default PATH will be used.